AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

        write(Z),
        nl.
 ```
-The second version of the predicate is longer and somewhat harder to read.
+The second version of add/2 is longer and somewhat harder to read.
 If no
-arguments must be supplied to printf (i.e., the string contains no placeholder
+arguments need be supplied to printf (i.e., the format atom or string contains no placeholder
 characters), the unary version, printf/1, can be used.

 The fundamental formatted output predicate is printf/4.
-The first four predicates above are convenience predicates and can be defined as follows:
+The first four predicates above are convenience predicates and can be defined in terms of `printf/4` as follows:
 ```
 printf(Format)
     :- current_output(Stream),